Series: The Amarna Age #3

 Nobody else came near me for the rest of the evening.
 It was like I was trapped in a shadow world as I sat alone in the dark, with the wagon wheel hard against my back and the rope around my wrist.
 The men paid no attention to me as they sat around the fire, gnawing on hare bones, drinking mug after mug, and laughing and talking amongst themselves.
 Eventually I wrapped the cloak around my shoulders and lay down, cushioning my head with my hands.
 I may as well sleep while I could.
 Tomorrow would be another long day.

 I was almost asleep when I heard footsteps and opened my eyes in time to see a shadow pass by.
 Something dropped onto my cloak with a soft thud.
 I waited to make sure that nobody was watching before I took up the small package wrapped in linen.
 I pulled it in under the cover of my skirt while I unwrapped it.
-The chunk of hare it contained was cold and greasy by now but it was the most delicious thing I had ever tasted.
-I ate every morsel and then licked my fingers clean.
+The chunk of hare it contained was cold and greasy by now, but it was the most delicious thing I had ever tasted.
+I ate every morsel and licked my fingers clean.
 Feeling more like I had eaten a meal, I fell asleep.